sooriyaarachchi/pybites.github.io-src/content/pycon-2018.md

 Summary: Going into my first PyCon was pretty daunting.
 Luckily, the Python community is absolutely incredible so my fears quickly faded.
 Surprisingly, there was a lot to gain that wasn't actually technical or code related.
 Read on for a recap of the experience.
 cover: images/featured/pb-article.png

 Going into my first PyCon was pretty daunting.
 Luckily, the Python community is absolutely incredible so my fears quickly faded.
 Surprisingly, there was a lot to gain that wasn't actually technical or code related.
-Read on for a recap of the experience.
+Read on for a recap of the experience and some tips for getting the most out of your visit.

 ##Balancing Talks and Activities